TheAntiSnipe/go-vault/Go/creating a Go module.md

 ```

 Okay, here we go.
 First things first, `:=` implies an assignment.
 If you use `=`, you need to have declared the variable first. `:=` is what you use when you declare AND assign at the same time.

+Alternatively, another angle of attack here would be to write the code as:

 Now what's `fmt.Sprintf`?
 Here's the reference I used to get the answer: [fmt package - fmt - pkg.go.dev](https://pkg.go.dev/fmt)
 Here's the short answer: It's the only one of the three functions that returns a string.
 The others write directly to a standard output and return error codes and byte lengths.
 For the long answer, check out [[fmt print routines]].

+Another thing to note is the Pythonic auto-formatting.
+Just a sidenote.
+Other than that, we can move on.

+Tags: #go, #modules, #function-standard